restlet/restlet.github.io/documentation/user-guide/2.5/introduction/features.md

 - Suitable for both client-side and server-side web applications.
 The innovation is that that it uses the same Java API, reducing the learning curve and the software footprint.
 - Concept of "URIs as UI" supported based on the URI Templates standard.
 This results in a very flexible yet simple routing with automatic extraction of URI variables into request attributes.
 - Tunnelling service lets browsers issue any HTTP method (PUT, DELETE, PATCH, etc.) through a simple HTTP POST.
 This service is transparent for Restlet applications.
-- Easy API documentation thanks to WADL support and Swagger integration.

 # Complete Web server